The Most Common CMD Commands That Every Windows User Should Know

 2- Cipher

 Deleting files on a mechanical hard drive does not completely erase them.
-Those files that you delete are labeled as those files or files that are no longer available, and the space they occupy is freed up.
-Will still retrieve Files until the system overwrites them with new data, which can be time-consuming.
+Those files you delete are labeled as those or files that are no longer available, and the space they occupy is freed up.
+We will still retrieve files until the system overwrites them with new data, which can be time-consuming.

 However, the Cipher command clears a random path or data written to it.
-For example, use the cipher / w: d command to remove the C drive.
+For example, remove the C drive by using the cipher / w: d command.
 Running it clears free or empty space on the drive.
 Of course, this command does not write anything to the deleted data, so running this command will not delete the files you need.

 3- Driverquery

 Drivers are still one of the most important software installed on a computer.
-Drivers that are not correctly configured, are missing, or even outdated drivers can cause any model you can think of it.
-So it’s best to have access to a list of all the things you have on your computer.
+Drivers that are not correctly configured, are missing, or even outdated drivers can cause any model you can think of.
+So, it’s best to have access to everything you have on your computer.

 4- File Compare

 You can use this command to identify differences in the text between two files.
 Just type the knowledge in FC with the directory path and file name of the two files you want to compare.
-This command is more advantageous for programmers to find small changes between two file versions.
+This command is more advantageous for programmers when finding small changes between two file versions.

 You can run this command in several different ways to get more information.
 If you type with b /, only the binary output is compared.
-If you use with / / only the ski text is reached.
+Only the ski text is reached if you use it with / /.

 For example, you can use it as follows: